-What current OZ acts inspire you?
-Ditto for international acts?
+What current Australian acts inspire you and why?
+What international acts?

 Tell us a little about your music and what a crowd can expect at a live show?